 Dr Caroline Cross, Director, Staff Health and Wellbeing Services, World Health Organization, Geneva.

-Our DSE assessor course is offered at public venues throughout the UK or can be run as an in-house course
+Our DSE risk assessor course is offered at public venues throughout the UK or can be run as an in-house course

 About the trainer

 Course leader – Duncan Abbott is a Chartered Ergonomist and Human Factors specialist with extensive experience in DSE office ergonomics and all types of DSE assessments.
 The course is based on real life scenarios from which you will gain great insights into what makes a good DSE assessor.

 “Very worthwhile I learnt a lot.
 Course went at a good pace and, handouts were good and related to content well”